JuliaGeo/MapTiles.jl/TileProviders.jl/README.md

 Provider map tiles in a `Provider` object.

-Complete urls to tiles can be retrieved with `geturl(provider::Provider, x::Int, x::Integer, z::Integer)`.
+Complete urls to tiles can be retrieved with `geturl(provider::Provider, y::Int, x::Integer, z::Integer)`.

-A custom provider can be provided with:
+A custom provider can be defined with, for example:

 ```julia
 using TileProviders